stronnag/mwptools/README.md

 ## Tools

  * mwp : "A mission planner for the rest of us".
-Simple mission
- * planning and monitoring.
+Simple mission planning and monitoring.
 Mission Planner is provided for MW-NAV (MW 2.4).
-Monitoring, logging and recording for MW and CleanFlight;
+Monitoring, logging and recording for both MW and CleanFlight;
  * pidedit : PID editor;
  * switchedit : Transmitter switch editor;
  * mspsim : An MSP (MultiWii Serial Protocol) simulator.
 Used to develop the other components of the suite;